C2SM/c2sm.github.io/docs/models/icon/validate_custom_namelist.md

 Follow the step-by-step guide in [How to add experiments to a CI list :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/How-to-set-up-new-test-experiments-for-CI#how-to-add-experiments-to-a-ci-list){:target="_blank"} to add your test case to the checksuite.
 Start with the `checksuite_modes` for the mpi and nproma tests (`'nm'`) for the machine you are testing on.

+!!! note "Add test cases to out-of-source build"

+    Don't forget to add all your changes also to the out-of-source builds.

 ### 1.2 Local Testing

 Before adding anything to the official ICON, we recommend you to run all tests locally starting with CPU.